 This is one of the iconic but small town squares in Fes and is home to one of the oldest libraries in the world.
 If you have already been to Marrakech, this square is the equivalent of the busy Djemaa El Fna.

-Place Seffarine has been an important meeting point in the city since medieval times.
 The square takes its name from the word Seffar which refers to the colours of the metals pounded by the Moroccan Jewish coppersmiths.

 It is filled now with copperware shops and artisans still pounding their wares right then and there.

-- Tip: Abdullah Touati has run a tea counter in Fez medina since 1969, just off the metalworkers’ Place Seffarine.
+- Tip: Abdullah Touati has run a tea counter in Fez Medina since 1969, just off the metalworkers’ Place Seffarine.
 If you haven’t yet tried Moroccan tea or you are looking for this morning’s first sweet and tiny glass, this is a great local place to experience it.

-6. Al Attarine Madrasa – Fes, Morocco
+6. Al Attarine Madrasa – Things To Do in Fes

-This is just around the corner from Place Saffrine and is another of the old Quranic schools in Fes.
 Al Attarine Madrasa was established as a school in 1325 and is now one of the most visited landmarks in the city.

 It is stunning!
 The designs along the walls are so intricate and the attention to detail is incredible.